 The Neuromuscular Diagnostic Laboratory/EMG Testing

-The Neuromuscular diagnostic lab at Methodist Plaza Specialty is the premier site in Des Moines to obtain testing for patients with suspected disorders of peripheral nerves and muscles.
+The Neuromuscular Diagnostic Lab at Methodist Plaza is the premier site in Des Moines to obtain testing for patients with suspected disorders of peripheral nerves and muscles.
 The lab is equipped with advanced technology and highly sophisticated computerized equipment.
 This allows our physicians to assess the condition or damage of a patient's nerves and muscles.

 Common disorders that we identify include:

 - Carpal Tunnel Syndrome